inkle/ink/README.md

 1. `cd` to the project you want to build (e.g., `cd inklecate`)
 2. Build using dotnet: `dotnet build -c Release`
 3. To run console apps: `dotnet run -c Release`
-    * To produce self-contained executable: `dotnet publish -r win-x64 -c Release --self-contained false`
+    * To produce self-contained executable: `dotnet publish -r win-x64 -c Release --self-contained`
     * [Recommended RIDs](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) for the platform (`-r`) are: `win-x64`, `linux-x64`, and `osx-x64`

-To run the binaries, you need to install [.NET Core Runtime 2.2]((https://dotnet.microsoft.com/download)) or newer (included in SDK).
+To run the binaries, you need to install [.NET Runtime 6.0]((https://dotnet.microsoft.com/download)) or newer (included in SDK).

 ## Need help?